kvinay7/Insurance/README.md

       - **Dependency Inversion**: Makes systems more flexible and maintainable.
       - **Normalization (DRY Principle)**: Ensures data consistency and reduces redundancy.
       - **MVC (Model-View-Controller)**: Separates business logic from UI and user input.

-### 7. **Draw the Class Diagram**
-   - Now, start creating the actual diagram using UML (Unified Modeling Language) notation:
-     - **Class boxes**: Represent each class with a rectangle divided into three sections (name, attributes, and methods).
-     - **Lines for relationships**: Draw lines to represent associations, inheritance, and other relationships.
-     - **Arrows for directionality**: Use arrows to indicate the direction of associations or dependencies.
-     - **Multiplicity**: Indicate the number of instances related (e.g., one-to-many, many-to-many) next to association lines.
 ---

 ## [Implementation](https://github.com/kvinay7/Insurance/blob/main/InsuranceApplication.java)